 Nestled just off of Rue Ménilmontant, La Bellevilloise is one the Belleville's most coveted spots for live music, a beer, or a light meal (hippie-inspired salads and cheese plates reign here).
 Also check out La Maroquinerie next door, also well-known for its live sets.

 Read our complete guide to Belleville for suggestions on places to eat in the area, including excellent Chinese and Thai cuisine.
-Also see suggestions from Paris by Mouth here, and also visit Felicity Lemon, a newer addition to the small-plates restaurant concept in the city.
+Also see suggestions from Paris by Mouth, and also visit Felicity Lemon, a newer addition to the small-plates restaurant concept in the city.

 If you're vegetarian or vegan, the good news is that the 20th is one of the city's most accommodating areas for non-carnivores.
 In addition to the many Asian restaurants in Belleville that have long offered non-meat dishes, a new cluster of more experimental, cosmopolitan vegetarian eateries is currently forming around a few streets in the, in what some are dubbing the city's first "veggie village"!

-To find the perfect hotel in the area and read about hotels in the 20th enjoying top ratings with visitors, see this page at TripAdvisor (read reviews and book direct).
+To find the perfect hotel in the area and read about hotels in the 20th enjoying top ratings with visitors, see TripAdvisor (read reviews and book direct).